haraldk/TwelveMonkeys/README.md

 Some environments may also prevent deployment of native libs, which brings us back to square one.

 q: What about JMagick or IM4Java?
-Can't you just use what?s already available?
+Can't you just use what's already available?

 a: While great libraries with a wide range of formats support, the ImageMagick-based libraries has some disadvantages compared to ImageIO.